cyverseuk/Documentation/README.md

     ...
 }
 ```
 is NOT supported.
 The default value must be provided in the wrapper script if we don't want the user to be able to change it.

+For the application (if you wish to publish it) to display a proper information window in the Discovery Environment, the following fields need to be present in the JSON file: `help_URI`, `datePublished`, `author`, `longDescription`.

 ###Running an App

 Again see a full tutorial <a href=https://github.com/cyverseuk/cyverseuk-util/blob/master/app_tutorial/agaveapps.md>here</a>.